Family members are becoming long-distance caregivers for their elderly loved ones

 While you can’t be around all the time, make the time you have together special and fulfilling.
 Don’t just talk about finances or the logistics of his or her care.
 Your elderly loved ones need emotional care and support just as much as they need health care services.

-At NJ Elder Law Center, we understand that caring for elderly loved ones can be an emotional time.
+At Elder Law Department at Goldberg Law Group, we understand that caring for elderly loved ones can be an emotional time.
 We can assist you and your family with long-term care planning, care coordination, Medicaid planning, and guardianship.
 Get in touch with us to learn more about how we can help.